Tom Cunniffe

 Tom Cunniffe is a Gaelic footballer who plays for Castlebar Mitchels and the Mayo county team.

-He started at right corner back in the 2013 All-Ireland final which Mayo lost by a point to Dublin.
+He started at right corner-back in the 2013 All-Ireland final, which Mayo lost by one point to Dublin.

 Cunniffe later became one of the "well-known names on the New York side" that competes in the Connacht Senior Football Championship, according to the Irish Independent.